 Scientific evidence of an ancient Gaelic Celtic influx of people from Ireland may have been unearthed by DNA techniques. researchers from Edinburgh University state that studies of the DNA of the inhabitants of Islay, Lewis, Harris and Skye discovered strong links with the people of Ireland.
 Early historical sources tell us that the Gaelic Celts came from Ireland about 500 AD and conquered the Picts in Argyll.
 Scientists claim the study to be the first demonstration of a significant Irish genetics component in Scots' ancestry.

-Geneticists also state as many as 40% of the population on the Western Isles could have Viking ancestry, while no Viking ancestry was found in north east Scotland.
+Geneticists also state as many as 40% of the population on the Western Isles could have Viking ancestry, while no Viking ancestry was found in northeast Scotland.

 The distinctive DNA marker of the Pictish tribes of Scotland has been identified.
-The genetic footprint of the ancient Picts is still present in Scotland, S145-Pict, the unique grouping of their Y-chromosome, is carried by 7 per cent of Scottish men and has a wide distribution over the ancient Pictish areas of northern Scotland.
+The genetic footprint of the ancient Picts are still present in Scotland, S145-Pict, the unique grouping of their Y-chromosome is carried by 7 per cent of Scottish men and has a wide distribution over the ancient Pictish areas of northern Scotland.
 Scientists were able to isolate the unique Pictish DNA strands from 1,000-year-old bone fragments found in ancient burial grounds.